Constructive analysis of the Navier-Stokes equation: Main theorem

 We want to show that the map $F_l$ is a contraction on this series with respect to some appropriate norm, i.e., we want to show that

 for some suitable norms $|.|$ and $k\geq 1$, and where we start the series with $ \mathbf{v}^{\rho,0,l}=F_l\left(\mathbf{v}^{\rho,l-1}\right)$.
 The norms are the $|.|_{1,2}$ norm in order to have classical representations of approximating solutions in terms of certain fundamental solutions, and the $|.|_{H^2}$- and $|.|_{H^{2,p}}$-norms in order finish the estimate for the limit according to method a).
-Furthermore, we shall show that we have some decay at infinity.
-We shall also see that we have a linear growth of the integral magnitude for $\mathbf{v}^{\rho,l}$, i.e., we have a linear growth upper bound with respect to time of the magnitude
+Furthermore, we shall show that we have some decay at infinity such that the alternative method $b)$ can be applied.
+This implies that we have an upper bound of the integral magnitude for $\mathbf{v}^{\rho,l}$, i.e., we have a upper bound of the magnitude